ADavidBailey/Practice-Bidding-Scenarios/Documents/Practice Bidding Scenarios - Under the Covers.md

 ## Special Programs for pbn and lin files

 Since we have all of these scenarios, I wanted to leverage them.
 I've created pbn and lin files that can be used elsewhere.
-When scenarios are updated or new scenarios are created, the following programs are used update the pbn and lin files.
+When scenarios are updated or new scenarios are created, the following programs are in the py folder and are used to create/update the pbn and lin files.

 ### adbExtract.py